Wanderlust, n., /ˈwɒndəlʌst/, a strong desire to wander or travel and explore the world

 And want to help where we can!
 To get you safely on the road and leave the stress behind, every LandyCamper rental includes:

-Land Rover Defender 90 for 2 people or 110 for 5 people (coming soon)
+Land Rover Defender 90 for 2 people or 110 for up to 6 people or those with dogs

-All the camping equipment you can think of
+All the camping equipment you need for your adventure

 Introduction to vehicle and equipment at Pick-Up